CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-1/Self-Paced Materials/1_Assessing Agency Readiness.md

 2\.
 [Do You Have a Hard Time Making Decisions?](http://learning.blogs.nytimes.com/2011/08/18/do-you-have-a-hard-time-making-decisions/?_r=1)

 This *New York Times* article explores the “decision fatigue” phenomenon and raises questions for readers about what conditions should be in place for good versus bad decision-making.
 Think about how decision fatigue may apply to stakeholders in your agency.

+## Conclusion
+>You’ve completed Sprint 1 of Module 2!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.